ashishkarki/restro-reviewer/README.md

 # Restro Reviewer

 Restro Reviewer is a web application for reviewing and discovering restaurants.
-It consists of a frontend built with React and a backend built with NestJS, both using TypeScript.
+It consists of a frontend built with React and a backend built with NestJS, both using TypeScript and integrated with AWS Amplify.

 ## Features

 -   View a list of restaurants.
 -   View restaurant details including cuisine, location, ratings, and reviews.
 -   Add reviews and ratings for restaurants.
+-   User authentication using AWS Cognito.
 -   Navigate between different sections of the application.

 ## Technologies Used

 -   **Frontend**:

-  - React
-  - TypeScript
+    -   React with TypeScript
     -   React Router for navigation
     -   Zustand for state management
     -   Styled-components for styling
+    -   AWS Amplify for authentication and backend integration
+    -   Dockerized for consistent development and deployment

 -   **Backend**:
-  - NestJS
-  - TypeScript
+    -   NestJS with TypeScript
     -   RESTful API for restaurant data
-  - Sample data provided
+    -   Integration with AWS services
+    -   Dockerized alongside frontend and database services

 ## Setup

 ### Frontend

 1. Navigate to the `frontend` directory.
-2. Run `npm install` to install dependencies.
+2. Run `pnpm install` to install dependencies.
+3. Configure AWS Amplify as needed.
-3. Run `npm start` to start the development server.
+4. Run `pnpm start` to start the development server.

 ### Backend

 1. Navigate to the `backend` directory.
-2. Run `npm install` to install dependencies.
+2. Run `pnpm install` to install dependencies.
-3. Run `npm run start` to start the NestJS backend server.
+3. Run `pnpm run start` to start the NestJS backend server.

+## Dockerized Environment

+The application is fully Dockerized, including the frontend, backend, and database services, ensuring a consistent development and deployment environment.

+### Running with Docker Compose

+1. Ensure Docker and Docker Compose are installed.
+2. Use `docker-compose up` to start the entire stack.

 ## REST API

-The backend provides a RESTful API for restaurant data.
-You can access it at `http://localhost:3000`.
+The backend provides a GraphQL API for restaurant data.
+You can access it at `http://localhost:4000/graphql`.

 -   `/restaurants`: Get a list of all restaurants.
 -   `/restaurants/:id`: Get details of a specific restaurant by ID.

 ## Future Enhancements

-- Authentication and user accounts.
-- Integration with cloud services for data storage.
+-   Integration with cloud services for data storage and processing.
 -   Improved UI and user experience.
+-   Expansion of restaurant data and features.

 ## Contributing